Fighting traps residents in Mariupol; Putin calls on Ukraine to surrender

 FACTBOX-Harsh words, tough action: how companies have rebuffed Russia

-(Reporting by Pavel Polityuk, Natalia Zinets, Aleksandar Vasovic in Ukraine, Simon Lewis in Moldova, Olzhas Auyezov in Almaty, Matthias Williams in Medyka, Guy Faulconbridge in London, John Irish in Paris, Francois Murphy in Vienna, David Ljunggren in Ottawa, Jarret Renshaw, Idrees Ali, Humeyra Pamuk and Daphne Psaledakis in Washington and other Reuters bureaus; Writing by Kim Coghill, Edmund Blair, William Maclean and Humeyra Pamuk; Editing by William Mallard, Frances Kerry and Daniel Wallis)
+(Reporting by Pavel Polityuk, Natalia Zinets, Aleksandar Vasovic in Ukraine, Simon Lewis in Moldova, Olzhas Auyezov in Almaty, Matthias Williams in Medyka, Guy Faulconbridge in London, John Irish in Paris, Francois Murphy in Vienna, David Ljunggren in Ottawa, Jarret Renshaw, Idrees Ali, Humeyra Pamuk and Daphne Psaledakis in Washington and other Reuters bureaus; Writing by Kim Coghill, Edmund Blair, William Maclean and Humeyra Pamuk; Editing by William Mallard, Frances Kerry, Daniel Wallis and Lincoln Feast.)

 ((sheavey@thomsonreuters.com; +1-202-898-8300;))